NTimothy/freecodecamp-Courses/Responsive Web Design/00 Progress.md

 [X] Learn CSS Colors by Building a Set of Colored Markers, Completed 7/20/2022

-[ ] Learn HTML Forms by Building a Registration Form, Not started
+[X] Learn HTML Forms by Building a Registration Form, Completed 7/21/2022

 [ ] Survey Form, Not started